thomas-compagnoni/iOthello/README.md

 ___An example___:

-- Suppose we have done 4 simulations and we want to see what are the possible states of the board. <br> With the command X[10, : , : ] the result will be:
+- Suppose we have done 4 simulations and we want to see what are the possible states of the board at move 10. <br> With the command X[10, : , : ] the result will be:

 $$
   \small X =